 \subsection{The Multiplicative-Decomposable Kernels}

 The \emph{multiplicative-decomposable} (MD) structure is the key assumption we impose on the kernel of the $U$-statistic to be computed.
-Such a structure is essential for developing more efficient algorithms for exactly computing $U$/$V$-statistics than trivially summing over all $m$-out-of-$n$ permutations/$[n]^{m}$.
-Similar concepts are commonly exploited in developing numerical algorithms for solving ordinary or partial differential equations in the scientific computing literature.
+This structure is essential for developing more efficient algorithms for exactly computing $U$/$V$-statistics than trivially summing over all $m$-out-of-$n$ permutations/$[n]^{m}$.
+Similar concepts are commonly used to develop numerical algorithms for solving partial differential equations.